 (F) Some units are removed from availability during the period to conduct maintenance and complete upgrades.

-(G) Tenant credits are similar to allowances; sometimes something happens to harm the tenant (sewage backup, non performance by the complex, etc.) so a credit is issued to alleviate the tenant’s inconvenience.
+(G) Tenant credits are similar to allowances; sometimes something happens to harm the tenant (sewage backup, non performance by the complex, etc.), thus a credit is issued to alleviate the tenant’s inconvenience.

 (H) Collectible rents represent the actual maximum amount of rent that can be collected from existing tenants and unoccupied units.

-(I) The relationship between actual collections and uncollected rents is a reflection of management’s ability to rent out all available units.
+(I) The relationship between actual collections and uncollected rents is a reflection of management’s ability to work with tenants in collecting rent.

 Summary – Gross and Net Sales